Why does Altamir invest exclusively with Apax Partners ?

 - Valuations are usually based on the multiples of a sample of comparable companies (listed companies and recent transactions).

-- Apax Partners France may apply an adjustment of up to 30% on portfolio companies, based on an assessment of their liquidity.
+- Apax Partners SAS may apply an adjustment of up to 30% on portfolio companies, based on an assessment of their liquidity.

 - Apax Partners LLP generally applies no adjustment, as their investments tend to be larger companies.